AloyBranCheung/health-app/README.md

 # health-app
-A fullstack health app in progress
+A fullstack health app in progress with a goal to make health tech more LGBTQ2S inclusive and enable health care accesibility.

 Technologies:
 <div>